jfranco3/JS-211-_Address_Book/README.md

-Add a button to each user that when clicked displays the rest of their information like DOB, address and so forth --create html button css visible property keep in mind this site: https://www.w3schools.com/cssref/pr_class_visibility.asp --i can change this property via JS-how?
+Add a button to each user that when clicked displays the rest of their information like DOB, address and so forth --create html button css visible property keep in mind this site: https://www.w3schools.com/cssref/pr_class_visibility.asp  --- display: none --i can change this property via JS-how?

 Once you have the functionality working, feel free to style and structure your address book with CSS and HTML